-EU grant may not have the purpose or effect of producing a profit within the framework of the action.
+EU grant may not have the purpose or effect of producing a profit within the framework of the action or the work programme of the beneficiary15.

-For this purpose, profit is defined as a surplus of the receipts over the eligible costs incurred by the beneficiary, when the request is made for payment of the balance.
-Where such a surplus occurs, the GSA is entitled to recover the percentage of the profit corresponding to the EU contribution to the eligible costs actually incurred by the beneficiary to carry out the action.
+For this purpose, profit is defined as a surplus of the receipts over the eligible costs incurred by the beneficiaries, when the request is made for payment of the balance.
+Where such a surplus occurs, the GSA is entitled to recover the percentage of the profit corresponding to the EU contribution to the eligible costs actually incurred by the beneficiaries to carry out the action.

-Balanced budget14
+Balanced budget16